-- 47. Ensure that the Municipality's indoor and outdoor spaces can support community programs and events in strategic locations, including the availability of water, power, pavilions, washrooms etc. - 48.
-Establish a system to monitor attendance levels and track the economic impact of special events to determine the success of events that take place in North Middlesex. - 49.
+- 52. Ensure that the Municipality's indoor and outdoor spaces can support community programs and events in strategic locations, including the availability of water, power, pavilions, washrooms etc. - 53.
+Establish a system to monitor attendance levels and track the economic impact of special events to determine the success of events that take place in North Middlesex. - 54.
 Prepare a Special Events Guide to establish the policies, procedures, requirements to support the planning, development, and delivery of community-led events on Municipality of North Middlesex property.

-Child Services 7.6
+7.6 Child Services

 The Municipality currently provides space at the Ailsa Craig Recreation Centre that is used by the Ailsa Craig & District Co-op Playschool, which is a non-profit organization that provides nursery school activities for toddlers and pre-school children between the ages of 18 months and five years.
 The school offers part-time childcare between Tuesday and Friday during the school year.
 There are approximately 25 children attending the centre.
+The YMCA also provides childminding services at the North Middlesex Community Centre.
 Privately-operated daycare services are also available in Parkhill for infants, toddlers, and pre-school from the ages of three months to six years.
 The centre reported that they currently have 34 registrants and are generally at capacity due to staff availability.
 Capacity is also limited due to physical space requirements, although it is noted that the facility could potentially be enhanced or expanded to accommodate increased enrollment.
-In addition to this provider, home-based davcares may also exist throughout the Municipality.
+In addition to this provider, home-based daycares may also exist throughout the Municipality.